Raffaele/raffaele/README.md

 ### Hi there 👋
 I am a fullstack software engineer from bangladesh
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend project using React, svelte and Nodejs (js + typescript)
-- 🌱 Learning design patterns in depth
+- 🌱 Learning new js-related technologies
 <br>

 ## Connect with me